ThinkGeo/Web-Maps/samples/web-api/README.md

      // Create the point layer for capitals.
      ShapeFileFeatureLayer capitalFeatureLayer = new ShapeFileFeatureLayer(Path.Combine(AppContext.BaseDirectory, "../../../Data/capital.shp"));
-     // Create the "Mercator projection" and apply it to the layer to match the background street map. capitalFeatureLayer.FeatureSource.ProjectionConverter = new ProjectionConverter(Projection.GetWgs84ProjString(), Projection.GetSphericalMercatorProjString());
+     // Create the "Mercator projection" and apply it to the layer to match the background map. capitalFeatureLayer.FeatureSource.ProjectionConverter = new ProjectionConverter(Projection.GetWgs84ProjString(), Projection.GetSphericalMercatorProjString());

      // Create the point style for positions.